American Civil War: Memory and historiography

 The war is a central event in American collective memory.
 There are innumerable statues, commemorations, books, and archival collections.
 The memory includes the home front, military affairs, the treatment of soldiers, both living and dead, in the war's aftermath, depictions of the war in literature and art, evaluations of heroes and villains, and considerations of the moral and political lessons of the war.
 The last theme includes moral evaluations of racism and slavery, heroism and cowardice in combat and behind the lines, and issues of democracy and minority rights, as well as the notion of an "Empire of Liberty" influencing the world.

-Historians have paid more attention to the causes of the war than to the war itself.
-Military history has largely developed outside academia, leading to a proliferation of studies by non-scholars who nevertheless are familiar with the primary sources and pay close attention to battles and campaigns and who write for the general public.
+Historians have paid great attention to the causes of the war as well as to the war itself.
+Military history has developed outside as well as inside academia, leading to a proliferation of studies by non-scholars who nevertheless are familiar with the primary sources and pay close attention to battles and campaigns and who write for the general public.
 Practically every major figure in the war, both North and South, has had a serious biographical study.

 Even the name used for the conflict has been controversial, with many names used for it.
 During and immediately after the war, Northern historians often used a term like "War of the Rebellion".
 Writers in rebel states often referred to the "War for Southern Independence".
 Some Southerners have described it as the "War of Northern Aggression".